Up to 8

-If you do not advise us of the change or do not want to pay the fee, bring the original of both passports (the old and new one).
+If you do not advise us of the change or do not want to pay the fee, bring both passports originals (the old and new one).
 You can enter Peru with your new passport but you must show the government authorities your old passport in order to enter the Inca Trial, Machu Picchu or Train.
-“If you cannot do so, you will not be allowed to start your trek by the government officials.
+“If you cannot do so, you will not be allowed to start your trek by government officials.
 All names and numbers must match!

-“Please read carefully the following information; it will help you answer all of your questions about our services and the trek to Machu Picchu”
+“Please read the following information carefully; it will help answer most of your questions about our services and the alternative trek to Machu Picchu”

-You will be welcomed at Cusco airport and taken to your hotel, please ensure that you inform us of your full flight details at least 14 days prior to your trek.
-Look out for our representative holding an orange board INCA TRAIL HIKE at the arrival terminal.
-You must exit the terminal in order to find our representative (they cannot enter inside) It can be done on any date that is best suited to you!
+You will be welcomed at the airport in Cusco airport and taken to your hotel, please ensure that you inform us of your full flight details at least 14 days prior to your trek.
+Look out for our representative holding an orange board with INCA TRAIL HIKE at the arrivals terminal.
+You must exit the terminal in order to find our representative (they cannot enter inside).
+Pick ups are available on any day of the week.

 Of course!
-During the Classic Inca Trail Machu Picchu your main luggage can be store at our office or at your hotel, both are for free.
-Please don´t pack anything you will need for your hike.
+During the Classic Inca Trail Machu Picchu your main luggage can be store at our office or at your hotel, both are free.
+Please don´t pack anything in your stored luggage that you will need during your hike.

 Please be ready with the following information (FROM EACH PARTICIPANT in your group).
 We cannot purchase an Inca Trail permit without the following information:

 SECOND, we require a deposit of US$200.00 per person in order to purchase a permit for the Salkantay – Short Inca Trail Machu Picchu.
-You can make you deposit by clicking on the VISA or PAYPAL symbols on the top of our home page, or you can click on the VISA or PAYPAL symbols on our booking page or click here on the payment of your choice, either VISA or PAYPAL.
+You can make you deposit by clicking on the VISA or PAYPAL symbols on the top of our home page or booking page.

 It would be greatly appreciated if you pay in cash at our office (US dollars or Peruvian soles) here in Cusco.
 We have many cash machines in the historical center to withdraw money.
 You can also pay by VISA or PAYPAL online but you will have to pay a 5.5% service charge, charged by VISA and PAYPAL.
 To pay your balance through PAYPAL, you need to log into your PAYPAL account using our email address of firstname.lastname@example.org.